Hey {{first_name | there}},

 Instead, I asked, “Do you think anyone can send a survey and turn it into a strategy?”

-The presenter responded, “This isn’t actually turning it into a full-blown strategy; it’s sending a survey and using that survey to create great design.”
+The presenter responded, “This isn’t actually turning it into a full-blown strategy; it’s sending a survey and using that survey to create the visual design.”

 MA’AM, THAT IS THE BARE MINIMUM OF BEING A SERVICE PROVIDER.